Unnecessary dental procedures are by far the most common and most costly of all dental scams.

 Over 55% of dental clinics recommend and perform unnecessary dental treatment daily!

-Unnecessary dental treatment not only wastes patients’ time and money, but it also reduces dental health as NOTHING is healthier than a natural healthy tooth!
+Unnecessary dental treatment wastes patients' time and money.
+Furthermore, it reduces dental health as NOTHING is healthier than a natural healthy tooth!

 A patient is at a disadvantage when discussing dental treatment with a business dentist as the dentist knows more and makes it make sense.
-This “information asymmetry” between a patient and the dentist results in over 55% of patients ending up with unnecessary dental treatment, a dentist scam.
+This "information asymmetry" between a patient and the bad dentist results in over 55% of patients having unnecessary dental treatment, a dentist scam.

-Even out the information gap and understand why certain dental procedures should and should not be done.
-Here are the TOP unnecessary Dental Procedures used in a dentist scam:
+Even out the information gap and understand why specific dental procedures should and should not be done.
+Here are the TOP 11 unnecessary Dental Procedures used in a dentist scam:

 1) Teeth Veneers Strip Away Precious Natural Enamel